VBproDev/VBproDev/readme.md

 # 👋 Hey, I’m Viraj Bijpuria
 **Python Web Scraping | Data Engineer | Frontend Dev | Accessibility & SEO specialist**

 I build **tools, websites and datasets that are accessible, performant, and data-driven.** From no-code graphics apps and SEO-friendly sites to scraping and structuring large datasets, I like turning raw ideas (or raw data) into things people can actually use.
-I currently use AstroJS, SASS, TypeScript, Python, SQLite and Peewee ORM.
-I have previously also worked with Bootstrap.
+I currently use AstroJS, Tailwind, TypeScript, Python, SQLite and Peewee ORM.
+I have previously also worked with Bootstrap and SASS.

 ---